Antoin Sevruguin: Sevruguin's Studio

 Many Westerners who lived in Iran and travelers who visited the country brought back photographs from Antoin Sevruguin, often mentioning him in their travelogues of the time.
 Sevruguin's photographic studio, located on Avenue Ala al-Dawla, was one among several photographic studios on that street.
 Local residents could have their pictures taken in his studio, often posing in front of a painted backdrop.
 Most photographs were captured as glass negatives and printed as albumen prints.
 These prints frequently featured a logo with Sevruguin's name on one side.
 However, many 19th-century tourists found his name challenging to spell in Western languages, leading to various misspellings such as Sevraguine, Sevrugin, Sevriogin, Segruvian, and Serunian.
 Phonetically, his name was spelled "Sevr-joe-gien."

 Vandalism

-In 1908 the world was denied the rich collection of Sevruguin's images when Cossacks of Mohammad Ali Shah Qajar (reigned from 1907–1909) inadvertently bombed his store in suppression of Zahiru’d-Dawla, the constitutionalist Governor of Rasht.
+In 1908 the world was denied the rich collection of Sevruguin's images when Cossacks of Mohammad Ali Shah Qajar (r.
+1907–1909) inadvertently bombed his store in suppression of Zahiru’d-Dawla, the constitutionalist Governor of Rasht.
 His house along with the whole street was burned.

-Up to that point, Antoin had seven thousand plus photographs.
-Only two thousand were salvaged.
-As the photographs depicted numerous figures associated with the former Qajar regime and showed "conditions far removed from his own notions of a modern westernized nation", Reza Shah Pahlavi (reigned from 1925–1941) confiscated the remaining images.
+Up to that point, Antoin had over 7000 photographs.
+Only 2000 were salvaged.
+As the photographs depicted numerous figures associated with the former Qajar regime and showed "conditions far removed from his own notions of a modern westernized nation", Reza Shah Pahlavi (r.
+1925–1941) confiscated the remaining images.